 Maternal, Infant, and Early Childhood Home Visiting supports pregnant women and families and helps at-risk parents of children from birth to kindergarten entry tap the resources and hone the skills they need to raise children who are physically, socially and emotionally healthy and ready to learn.

 HRSA, in close partnership with the Administration for Children and Families (ACF), funds States, territories and tribal entities to develop and implement voluntary, evidence-based home visiting programs using models that are proven to improve child health and to be cost effective.
 These programs improve maternal and child health, prevent child abuse and neglect, encourage positive parenting, and promote child development and school readiness.

 All HRSA-supported home visiting programs are:

 Families that elect to participate in local home visiting programs receive advice, guidance and other help from health, social service and child development professionals.
 Through regular, planned home visits, parents learn how to improve their family's health and provide better opportunities for their children.

 Over time, families and home visitors build partnerships and work together to:

 Congress established the program in 2010 and in March 2014, extended funding through March 2015, building on the initial $1.5 billion investment.
-In April 2015 Congress passed the Medicare Access and CHIP Reauthorization Act of 2015, which includes a 2-year extension of the Home Visiting Program through FY 2017 at current funding levels.
+In April 2015 Congress passed the Medicare Access and CHIP Reauthorization Act of 2015, which includes a two year extension of the Home Visiting Program through FY 2017 at current funding levels.